A Guide to the Change Management IT Process

 How Can a Small Business Implement This Process?

-You don't need a formal Change Advisory Board (CAB) when a single manager or team lead can handle approvals.
-Just focus on the core actions:
+You do not need a formal Change Advisory Board (CAB) when a single manager or team lead can handle approvals.
+Focus on these specific actions to maintain stability:

 What Is the Single Most Critical Factor for Success?